cypress-io/cypress-documentation/source/faq/questions/dashboard-faq.md

 These will be added in subsequent releases.

+## {% fa fa-angle-right %} Why are my video recordings freezing or dropping frames when running in CI?

+There is a {% url 'known issue' https://github.com/cypress-io/cypress/issues/4722 %} where videos recorded to the Dashboard may freeze up or drop frames if there are not enough resources available when running the tests in your CI container.
+You can run your tests with {% url 'memory and CPU logs enabled' troubleshooting#Log-memory-and-CPU-usage %} to identify and evaluate the resource utilization within your CI.

+If you are experiencing this issue, we recommend switching to a more powerful CI container or provider.
+There is also an {% url 'open issue' https://github.com/cypress-io/cypress/issues/5061 %} to add detect and warn when a video recording freezes or drop frames.

 ## {% fa fa-angle-right %} Why is test parallelization based on spec files and not on the individual functions?

 Cypress {% url "test parallelization" parallelization %} is indeed based on specs.
 For each spec the Test Runner scaffolds the new running context, in a sense isolating each spec file from any previous spec files, and ensuring a clean slate for the next spec.
 Doing this for each _individual_ test would be very very expensive and would slow down the test runs significantly.